Ananthusubramanian/Terraform-vSphere-Tags-module/README.md

 # Terraform-vSphere-tags-module

-Terraform module which provides tag ids as result.
+Terraform module which provides vsphere tag ids as result for attaching to VM's or any resources in vSphere.

 Features :